vtexdocs/help-center-content/docs/announcements/en/from-now-on-you-can-export-up-to-3-thousand-orders.md

 ---
-title: "From now on, you can export up to 3 thousand orders"
+title: 'From now on, you can export up to 3 thousand orders'
 id: vo2h9LyDReC6iSkSOKucG
 status: PUBLISHED
 createdAt: 2018-10-24T21:41:38.655Z